setpixel/storyboard-fountain/README.md

 * Record pitches and play back.
 (WORKS!
 No audio yet, though.)
 * Edit Fountain script inline without leaving app.
 (WORKS!
 Not perfect yet, but pretty rad.
 Report issues!)
 * Export pitches to send via link.
 (WORKS!
 No audio yet, though.)
-* Export pitches to Final Cut XML.
+* Export pitches to Final Cut and Premiere Pro.
 (NOT WORKING YET)

 ## Getting it running from source